Jefferson49/ExtendedImportExport/README.md

     + Create your own customizable GEDCOM filter
     + Run a sequence of GEDCOM filters or combine several filters
     + Convert GEDCOM files with GEDCOM filters
++ Upload GEDCOM files from webtrees to the GEDBAS database
 + Remote download/upload/save
     + Remotely download/upload GEDCOM files without logging into the user interface (webtrees front end)
     + Download/Upload GEDCOM files with a script, see attached [example scripts](#example-scripts)